Coronavirus COVID-19 Updates: uc.edu/publichealth

 Welcome to the UC Division of Digestive Diseases, one of the oldest academic gastroenterology and hepatology training and research programs in the United States.

-Providing comprehensive care for patients with digestive disorders, the division maintains an inpatient presence at UC Health University Hospital, Cincinnati Department of Veterans Affairs (VA) Medical Center and UC Health West Chester Hospital.
+The UC Division of Digestive Diseases provides comprehensive care for patients with digestive disorders, the maintains an inpatient presence at UC Health University Hospital, Cincinnati Department of Veterans Affairs (VA) Medical Center, and UC Health